codingnninja/DevRel-How-to-sell-to-developers/README.md

 Why do you think we have DRY, WET and YAGNI?
 We tend to be stubborn in our thinking or belief and if you don’t have an emotionally and logically convincing product, you will struggle to sell to developers.

 Our inherent curiosity makes it very hard to sell software to us and retain us.
 Many of us are okay with wasting our time and night to build or find out how one shining project works.
-In short, we like to learn and build our own things.
+In short, we like to learn and build our things.

 Are you even a software developer if you don’t have unfinished side projects?
 Who doesn’t?

-So you can’t easily sell software products to us by telling or tricking us to buy it.
+So you can’t easily sell software products to us by telling or tricking us to buy them.
 We will rather build our alternative if you make us angry or trick us.
 And if your product is not really convincingly useful, curiosity will take us to the next shining things.

 That is the reality.

 Why do you think developers are open?
-It is because if we’re not, software will expose us with ease.
+It is because if we’re not, any piece of software will expose us with ease.
 Software exposes marketing gimmicks easily because developers have to go through some experience while using them and developers are highly skeptical of software they have not used practically.

 So developers rarely pay for software without experiencing it judging from experience.
 All this is why using marketing gimmicks without good experience rarely works in selling to developers.